greenelab/deep-review/sections/04_study.md

 TFBS task, most architectures have been convolution-based [@tag:Zeng2016_convolutional].
-While many models for TFBS prediction resemble computer vision and natural language processing (NLP) tasks, it is important to note that DNA sequence tasks are fundamentally different than NLP tasks, and thus the models should be adapted from traditional deep learning models in order to account for such differences.
+While many models for TFBS prediction resemble computer vision and natural language processing (NLP) tasks, it is important to note that DNA sequence tasks are fundamentally different than NLP tasks.
+Thus the models should be adapted from traditional deep learning models in order to account for such differences.
 For example, motifs may appear in either strand of a DNA sequence, resulting in two different forms of the motif (forward and reverse complement) due to complementary base pairing.
 To handle this issue, specialized reverse complement convolutional models share parameters to find motifs in both directions [@tag:Shrikumar2017_reversecomplement].
-Since deep learning for protein binding prediction is still in early stages, we expect to see an increase in domain-specific architectures for this task.
+Because deep learning for protein binding prediction is still in the early stages, we expect to see an increase in domain-specific architectures for this task.

 Despite these advances, several challenges remain.
 First, because the inputs